Do you have hiring plan questions? We have answers to common questions from fast-growing companies like yours.

 Pay bands may also depend on the type of talent a company is hiring for and the labor market.

-And then there's a few different ways you think about data.
-Do you use local labor market data or do you use U.S. data and apply a geographic differential based on cost of labor?
+And then there's a few different ways you think about compensation data.
+Do you use local labor compensation data or do you use U.S. compensation data and apply a geographic differential based on cost of labor?
 You might find that one is better than the other at addressing the unique differences in a specific country.
 For example, a country might consider marketing roles as premium roles while tech roles are not.
 (Hey, it could happen!)
 If you apply only a cost of labor differential, sometimes you lose some of that nuance.

-Otherwise, we see a lot of clients and companies doing just fine with using U.S. data and applying a cost of labor differential to get to a competitive rate for that specific country.
-They’re probably mapped to data from the capital city or major metro areas instead of a country average that might be about 10% less.
+Otherwise, we see a lot of clients and companies doing just fine with using U.S. compensation data and applying a cost of labor differential to get to a competitive rate for that specific country.
+They’re probably mapped to compensation data from the capital city or major metro areas instead of a country average that might be about 10% less.

 As companies shift to remote work arrangements, where are they anchoring their compensation?